Bentley's Bandstand: September 2018

 Ray Bonneville, At King Electric.
 This musician might not be a name known to all, but there is something perennially cosmic in Ray Bonneville's songs that say it should.
 He wraps his sound around a potent gris-gris of genuine grooves, and then layers on a soft-shell delivery that is seductively impossible to resist.
 Part of that is Bonneville's guitar, which has equal parts of his native Quebec and then later homes of Boston, New Orleans, and Austin woven through its spirit.
 At his core this man is a song catcher, someone who waits for the ether to send something his way, where he then snags it from the air and puts it inside his musical satchel.
 From there, things can go a thousand different ways until songs like "Next Card to Fall" and "The Day They Let Me Out" spring to life.
 Running through everything is the essence of all the different places he's lived and characters he's met.
 When he shakes everything up inside his back of tricks, Ray Bonneville comes up with a three-dimensional take on modern life, one that is sure to put some glide in the stride and more bounce to the ounce.
 After all, there aren't many modern musicians writing songs named "Papachulalay."
 A Decatur 'gator.

 Shemekia Copeland, America's Child.
 Bloodlines don't mess around.
 Shemekia Copeland watched her bluesman father Johnny Copeland carve out a life in blues up close and personal.
 No doubt it was no walk in the park, but before his death Johnny Copeland became a world famous practitioner of America's deepest music.
 It's also no surprise that the daughter picked up the flag for him.
-After several album it feels like Shemekia Copeland has recorded her crown jewel.
+After several albums it feels like Shemekia Copeland has recorded her crown jewel.
 There is such a sweeping view of life in America today that is captured in all its guts and glory, that America's Child could be her lifetime calling card.
 It's that accomplished.
 Copeland takes out her wandering shoes and digs into several different styles of music, all the while keeping it close to her heart.
 Producer Will Kimbrough and songwriters like John Prine, Mary Gauthier, John Hahn, and others are well-represented, and near the end of the album Shemekia Copeland tries on Ray Davies' "I'm Not Like Everybody Else" and makes it her own.
 Throughout the album she sings with a strength that few others possess today, something that speaks of the earth while it points to the stars.
 Bless her heart.

 Steve Forbert, The Magic Tree and Big City Cat: My Life in Folk-Rock, with Therese Boyd.
 No one really sings like Steve Forbert.
 There is a unique wry warmth in his voice and songs like "Romeo's Tune" and "Going Down to Laurel" that almost got him tagged as the "New Dylan," but that couldn't have been much farther from the truth, maybe because Forbert is truly a son of Mississippi (Meridian, also birthplace of the Singing Brakeman Jimmie Rodgers), and has always been a real romantic at heart.
 When he hit New York in the second half of the '70s, it felt like the whole world was open to him.